 In this guideline, many different offloading interventions are mentioned.
-We refer to the glossary for a definition and description of each of these offloading interventions.
+They are discussed according to the following categories: offloading devices, footwear, other offloading techniques, and surgical offloading techniques.
+We refer to the glossary for a definition and description of each of these offloading interventions and categories.
 Furthermore, many of the offloading devices and interventions recommended require specific training, skills, and experience to apply properly.
-As these specific skills and training are not described in the studies performed and may differ between countries, we suggest that the person applying the offloading should be a properly trained healthcare professional who according to their national or regional standards has the knowledge, expertise, and skills necessary to manage patients with a DFU.
+As these specific skills and training are not described in the studies performed and may differ between countries, we suggest that the person applying the offloading should be a properly trained health care professional who according to their national or regional standards has the knowledge, expertise, and skills necessary to manage patients with a DFU.

-What's new?
+3.1 | What's new?

-We have made several changes to the recommendations included in this updated 2019 IWGDF offloading guideline when compared to the previous IWGDF offloading guideline.
-The main changes are the following:
+We have made several changes to the recommendations included in this updated 2019 IWGDF offloading guideline when compared with the previous IWGDF offloading guideline.
+19 The main changes are the following:

-- Removed any recommendations on the prevention of foot ulcers (these are now covered in the updated 2019 IWGDF prevention guideline (24)) - Outlined clearly the first-, second-, third- and fourth-choice of offloading treatment to heal a neuropathic plantar forefoot or midfoot ulcer - Added one new recommendation on considerations for choosing between either a total contact cast or non-removable knee-high walker - Added three new recommendations on offloading treatments for people with neuropathic plantar forefoot ulcers that are complicated by infection or ischemia - Added a new recommendation on offloading treatments for people with neuropathic plantar heel ulcers
+- Removed any recommendations on the prevention of foot ulcers (these are now covered in the updated 2019 IWGDF prevention guideline24). - Outlined clearly the first, second, third, and fourth choice of offloading treatment to heal a neuropathic plantar forefoot or midfoot ulcer - Added one new recommendation on considerations for choosing between either a total contact cast or nonremovable knee-high walker. - Added three new recommendations on offloading treatments for people with neuropathic plantar forefoot ulcers that are complicated by infection or ischaemia. - Added a new recommendation on offloading treatments for people with neuropathic plantar heel ulcers.